Moodyw03/docecho/README.md

 python delete_user.py <user_id>
 ```

-To delete all users:
+To delete all users (use with caution):

 ```bash
 python delete_users.py
 ```

-Or use the admin interface at `/clear-users` (admin access required).

 ## Troubleshooting